Service Record — George Goforth Wyer

 Malta 25 June–12 July 1852 On leave on private affairs.

-Malta 26 June 1852 Married by the Reverend William Hare, Chaplain to the Forces, in the English Collegiate Church of St Paul's Valletta to Eliza Sarah Hadley, a minor with the consent of her parents, daughter of William Hadley, Paymaster 68th (Durham Light Infantry) Regiment.
+Malta 26 June 1852 Married by the Reverend William Hare, Chaplain to the Forces, in the English Collegiate Church of St Paul Valletta to Eliza Sarah Hadley (5 Nov 1830 Middlesex–1902 Nottingham), a minor with the consent of her parents, daughter of Capt William Hadley, Paymaster 68th (Durham Light Infantry) Regiment.

-Captain W Hadley died in Malta in 1856 and was one of the last to be buried in Msida Bastion Cemetery, Floriana.
+Captain William Henry Stone Hadley died in Malta on 10 Nov 1856.
+He was one of the last to be buried in Msida Bastion Cemetery, Floriana.

 Malta 1853 Assistant Surgeon 3rd Foot.